-We only use and disclose your personal health information for the below listed purposes.
-We will not use or disclose your personal health information for any other purpose, unless we obtain your consent.
+We only use and disclose your personal health information for the purposes listed below.
+We will not use or disclose your personal health information for any other purpose unless we obtain your consent.

 - Obtain funding from our funders and fulfill our obligations to them.
 For example, your personal health information is entered into an electronic client database.
-The database is required to generate reports that are given to the Ontario Ministry of Health and Long-Term Care please note that the information incorporated into the reports, it is no longer personal health information as it is rendered non-identifiable.
+The database is required to generate reports that are given to the Ontario Ministry of Health and Long-Term Care.
+Please note that the information incorporated into the reports is no longer personal health information as it is rendered non-identifiable.

 - Participate in legal proceedings pertaining to you.

 - Plan, administer, manage and evaluate our internal operations.

 - Conduct research.
 For example, we may use our electronic client database containing your personal health information for clinical research, however when we do so, we render the information non-identifiable, so it is no longer personal health information.